Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 The best time for the Everest Gokyo Valley Trek is during the pre-monsoon (spring) and post-monsoon (autumn) seasons.
 These periods offer the most stable weather and clear mountain views.
 Here’s a breakdown:

 • Spring (March to May): The second most popular season.
 As winter ends, temperatures gradually rise, and by late March, conditions are excellent for trekking.
 April is perhaps the ideal month – moderate temperatures, longer daylight hours, and blooming rhododendrons turning the hillsides red, pink, and white.
 The views are generally clear, especially in the mornings.
-By May, it becomes warmer (even hot in lower altitudes like Lukla), and there can be more haze in the air – distant mountain views might be a bit muted, and occasional pre-monsoon storms can roll in.
-However, May is also summit season on Everest, so Base Camp will be full of expedition tents and excitement.
-You might even meet climbers.
 Spring also tends to have slightly fewer trekkers than autumn, except for the Everest summit crowds at Base Camp.

 During the Everest Gokyo Valley Trek, you will stay in teahouse lodges along the route.
 Teahouses are essentially small guesthouses run by local families, offering basic but cozy accommodation and meals.
 Here’s what to expect:

-Most teahouse rooms are twin-share with two single beds (wooden frame, foam mattress).
-Bedding is provided – usually a pillow, sheets, and a quilt or blanket.
-At lower altitudes, blankets are enough, but higher up, you’ll use your sleeping bag for warmth and the blanket as extra insulation.
-Teahouses at lower elevations (Lukla, Phakding, Namche) often have attached bathrooms or at least Western-style flush toilets available.
-As you go higher and lodges get more basic, expect squat toilets (a ceramic hole in the ground) in a shared toilet room.
-Flush might be by a bucket of water.
+Most teahouse rooms are twin-share with two single beds.
+Teahouses provide a Bed, a pillow, sheets, and a quilt or blanket.
+As you go higher and lodges get more basic, expect squat toilets in a shared toilet room.
 Hot showers are available at many lodges for an extra fee.
 For example, a hot gas shower might cost $5 at Namche and $8 at Gokyo.

-Dining Hall: The focal point of each teahouse is the dining hall – a communal area where meals are served and trekkers socialize.
-This room is usually heated in the evening by a stove (often a yak-dung or wood-burning stove).
-It’s heaven to gather around the warm stove after a cold day’s trek.
+The focal point of each teahouse is the dining hall – a communal area where meals are served and trekkers socialise.
+This room is usually heated in the evening by a stove. .
 Dining halls are typically decorated with trekking maps, prayer flags, and photos of mountains or expeditions.
 You’ll eat all your breakfasts and dinners here (and lunches if you stop at that lodge for the day).
 Most lodges also allow charging devices in the dining hall (with a fee).
-Lighting is normally solar or generator-powered – lights out by 9–10 pm when people head to bed.

 Meals & drinking water on the trek